nais/doc/docs/auth/idporten/how-to/secure.md

       enabled: true
 ```

-See the [NAIS manifest reference](../../../workloads/application/reference/application-spec.md#idportensidecar) for the complete specification.
+See the [NAIS application reference](../../../workloads/application/reference/application-spec.md#idportensidecar) for the complete specifications with all possible options.

 Now that your application is configured, you will need to handle inbound requests in your application code.